Peru's Castillo has copper tax deals in his sights; Chinese firms at risk

 Several other miners in Peru could face fresh talks with Peru’s government if Castillo wins on Sunday, the data shows.

-The Constancia copper mine, operated by Canada's Hudbay Minerals (HBM.TO), holds a tax deal set to expire in 2031.
+The Constancia copper mine, operated by Canada’s Hudbay Minerals, holds a tax deal set to expire in 2031.

-The Cerro Verde Mine (CVERDEC1.LM), controlled by Freeport McMoRan (FCX.N), and Glencore's (GLEN.L) Minera Antapaccay hold similar deals through the end of 2028.
+The Cerro Verde Mine, controlled by Freeport McMoRan, and Glencore’s Minera Antapaccay hold similar deals through the end of 2028.

+Reporting by Marco Aquino; Writing by Dave Sherwood; Editing by Adam Jourdan and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.